Abdullahxy/random-password-generator/README.md

 ## How it Works

-The Clever Password Generator follows these steps to create a random password:
+The random Password Generator follows these steps to create a random password:

 1. Input Validation: The script takes user input for the desired password length and options (alphabets, numeric, special characters) for password generation.